Jumper (1991 film)

 Jumper is a 1991 American gay pornographic film directed by Chi Chi LaRue.
 It starred Ryan Yeager as the titular character.
 Written by Stan Ward (stage name Stan Mitchell), the film was originally released by HIS Video.
-In the film, an angel, Jumper, is sent to Earth to spend five days seducing the following men in West Hollywood, California in order to influence their lives: an aspiring model, a straight-identified man, a nerd, and a Hollywood producer.
-During the journey, Jumper uses his angelic powers on a bickering couple to help them make up.
-Jumper is reunited at the end with the man who earlier identified as straight, whom Jumper seduced and then has fallen in love with.
+In the film, an angel, Jumper, is sent to Earth to spend five days influencing the lives of the following men in West Hollywood, California: an aspiring model, a straight-identified man, a bickering couple, a nerd, and a Hollywood producer.
 The film received generally positive reception and awards, including AVN Awards and Grabby Awards.

 Plot

 Jumper (Ryan Yeager) is an American Revolutionary War soldier who is killed at Yorktown in 1783 and becomes an angel.
 The voice from above whom Jumper calls "Dad" (voiced by Gender) gives Jumper five days to complete his first mission and to influence the lives of men in present-day West Hollywood.

 Early in Jumper's mission he targets Jeffrey Carrington (Adam Archer), who is planning a one-night stand to advance his modeling career.
 Jeffrey bumps into Jumper (dressed like a bum), who keeps him from having his fling, seducing him instead at Jeffrey's apartment.
 While Jeffrey is asleep, Jumper gives Jeffrey his bum clothes, wears Jeffrey's, and leaves.

 In Jeffrey's clothes, Jumper meets Carpenter (Danny Sommers)—an angry, straight-identifying man who dislikes gay men and resists their advances—outside a porn theater.
 When Carpenter enters the theater to avoid Jumper (and watch heterosexual pornography), Jumper follows him.
 Unaware of Jumper's nature, Carpenter cannot resist temptation and they give each other handjobs and oral sex.
 He brings Jumper to his motel room for more fun.
 While Carpenter is asleep Jumper takes his clothes, leaving him Jeffrey's.
 While he talks to "Dad", Jumper admits his feelings for Carpenter; however, he does not know his first name.

 Invisible, Jumper meets uptight Jerry (Alex Thomas) and unemployed actor Jim (Tom Farrell), a bickering couple unaware of his presence.
 To help them reconcile, he uses his powers on the telephone to give Jim an acting role.
 Since Jerry is still angry, Jumper puts a spell on him to loosen him up enough to make up with Jim.
 When Jim and Jerry's lovemaking is interrupted by a phone call from Jim's mother (who accepts the couple), Jumper transports them to bed wearing only briefs and they continue uninterrupted.
 At the end of the scene, Jerry and Jim shower together.